Wall Sill Plate Repair For Our Leaning Foundation

 This option is cheaper and less invasive, while accomplishing the same goal.

-A steel beam gets anchored to the outside of the foundation to create a “shelf” for the wall to sit on.
+A steel beam gets anchored to the outside of the foundation to create a “shelf” for the wall sill plate to sit on.
 This gets secured into the existing foundation in sections underneath the siding, following the curve of the wall.

 No excavating, house lifting, or patio/deck removal needed.
 We’d need to remove a few top boards from the deck to provide access to that part of the foundation wall, but the repair company could work around the open deck framing to complete this project.